Cough: dry cough

 - allergic rhinitis (hay fever) due to inhaling substances you are allergic to, such as pollen, dust or pet dander;

-- post-nasal drip (the drainage of mucus secretions from the nose or sinuses down the back of the throat);
+- post-nasal drip (the drainage of mucus secretions from the nose or sinuses down the back of the throat - also known as upper airway cough syndrome);

 - laryngitis (inflammation of the larynx, also known as the voice box);